ScheerleJo/SevDeskServer/README.md

   - [ ] Automatically create a Table for all Sorted-Data-Points
     - Alert: first save then overwrite existing Table
     - only show Status speficic listings
-    - create ErrorListing for Entries without a customernumber with ID, supplierAtSave, date;
+    - create ErrorListing for Entries without a customernumber with ID, supplierAtSave, date; (Dont Create a DonationTable but DonatorTable)
 - Extras
   - [ ] create LaTeX-Template